oils-for-unix/oils/doc/idioms.md

       hello world
       """

-the indent is removed, based on the indentation of the end quotes.
+The indent is removed, based on the indentation of the end quotes.
+In comparison to `<<-EOF` it also works with space indentation, not just tabs.

 ### Consider Using `--long-flags`